Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

     - A. Testing your application’s response time from different locations.
     - B. Testing your network to find security vulnerabilities that an attacker could exploit.
     - C. Testing your instances to check for the unhealthy ones.
-    - D. Testing your software for bugs and errors.
+    - D. Testing your software for bugs and errors.[Q/A Testing]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B